 How big is your staff?

-We have a President, an Assistant to the President, a Vice President, Communications Manager, an e-Brand Manager, and Visitor Information and Research Analyst.
+Currently we employ six full-time staff members.
+In addition to the president and her assistant, we have employees working in marketing, communications, public relations, partner relations, research and visitor services.
 We are proud that over the years we have helped teach people about our industry and have had interns from more than 12 colleges.

 Why are you called Finger Lakes Visitors Connection when you actually represent Ontario County?